dghvici/ETL-Pipeline/README.md

 3. How to update the data every 30 minutes without duplication or corruption.
 4. Setting up suitable development, testing and production environments and deploying this in the pipeline.
 5. Testing functions that interact with operational databases.
+6. Provisioning multiple resources via Terraform that communicate with each other.

 ### Repo structure